 With a bold and cosmopolitan capital city, a plethora of quaint medieval towns, a unique delta, a Black Sea coast full of contrasts, and an unexpected mix of natural and cultural gems, Romania is an interesting country, to say the least.

-It also has a mesmerizing heart that pulses with history, culture and spirituality; some uncharted majestic mountains that hide wildlife, unimaginable natural treasures and time-forgotten hamlets; and a world-famous region whose links with vampires are a far cry compared with its stunning natural beauty, let alone the fascinating age-old traditions, charming Saxon fortresses and sumptuous castles that dot the landscape.
+It also has a mesmerizing heart that pulses with history, culture, and spirituality; some uncharted, majestic mountains that hide wildlife, unimaginable natural treasures, and time-forgotten hamlets; and a world-famous region (Transylvania) rich in natural beauty, fascinating age-old traditions, charming Saxon fortresses, sumptuous castles, and spooky vampire folklore.

-While most people have no clue where in the world is Romania, they’re usually quite familiar with Transylvania – the region whose legends, history and gothic castles have inspired Irish author Bram Stoker to set his vampire novel Dracula here.
-Back to reality, however, this magnificent region in the heart of the country is much more than just gloomy landscapes, crumbling ruins and haunting lords.
+It’s funny how most people have no clue where in the world Romania is, but they’re usually quite familiar with Transylvania – the region whose legends, history, and Gothic castles have inspired Irish author Bram Stoker to set his vampire novel Dracula there.
+Back to reality, however, this magnificent region in the heart of the country is much more than just gloomy landscapes, crumbling ruins, and haunting lords.

-Even though it has its fair share of eerie charm, Transylvania is brimming with art, culture and spectacular medieval towns.
-Moreover, its sun-drenched valleys, rolling hills and majestic mountains covered in virgin forests are scattered with some of Europe’s most stunning castles and fortified citadels.
+While downright eerie and mysterious, Transylvania is also brimming with art, culture, and spectacular medieval towns.
+In the shadow of its majestic mountains carpeted with virgin forests are quiet sun-drenched valleys and serene rolling hills scattered with some of Europe’s most stunning castles and fortified citadels.

-Some of the not-to-miss destinations in Transylvania include cities like Sibiu – a European Cultural Capital with excellent museums, high-quality restaurants and a fantastic Old Town; Sighisoara – a fairytale of a citadel with dazzling pastel-colored houses and a UNESCO-protected historic center; Brasov – a lively and cosmopolitan mountain city brimming with medieval treasures, bohemian cafes and a wealth of things to see and do; and Cluj-Napoca – one of Romania’s biggest, most vibrant and culturally-rich cities.
+Other not-to-miss destinations include Sighisoara – a fairytale of a citadel with dazzling pastel-colored houses and a UNESCO-protected historic center; Brasov – a lively and cosmopolitan mountain city brimming with medieval treasures, bohemian cafés, and a wealth of things to see and do; and Cluj-Napoca – one of Romania’s biggest, most vibrant, and culturally-rich cities.

 Nevertheless, the real charm of Transylvania goes far beyond its eye-catching cities.
-Let the idyllic countryside seduce you with its postcard-perfect Saxon villages, fascinating traditions and simple way of life that has been kept intact for centuries.
+Let the idyllic countryside seduce you with its postcard-perfect Saxon villages, fascinating traditions, and the simple way of life that has been kept intact for centuries.

-Tucked away in the northernmost corner of Romania, Maramures seems miles away from the real world.
-A “rural fairytale”, how The Telegraph contributor Sarah Shuckburgh called it, this remote land isolated from the rest of Romania by heavy forested mountains, stands out for its distinctive rural culture, UNESCO-protected medieval wooden churches and unspoilt bucolic charm.
+Tucked away in the northernmost corner of Romania, Maramures seems miles away from the modern world.
+A “rural fairytale”, how The Telegraph contributor Sarah Shuckburgh called it, this remote land isolated from the rest of Romania by heavy forested mountains stands out for its distinctive rural culture, UNESCO-protected medieval wooden churches, and unspoilt bucolic charm.

-I might be biased, but Maramures, with its time-capsule villages, magical surroundings and ancient customs that have been kept alive like nowhere else, is perhaps the best-kept secret of Europe for the seekers of authentic experiences.
-It’s a place where people still grow animals for food and use horse-drawn carts to get around, where household items and tools are still handcrafted by local artisans, and where working the land is and has always been the main occupation.
+I might be biased, but Maramures, with its time-capsule villages, lush magical surroundings, and ancient customs that have been kept alive like nowhere else, is perhaps the best-kept secret of Europe for the seekers of authentic experiences.
+It’s a place where people still grow animals for food and use horse-drawn carts to get around, where household items and tools are still handcrafted by local artisans, and where working the land is, and has always been, the locals’ main occupation.

 For a completely unique experience in Maramures, choose to stay in a private home.
-This will offer you the opportunity to get a valuable insight into the inhabitants’ daily life, indulge in their heavenly homemade food and discover traditions that have elsewhere vanished.
+This will allow you to get a valuable insight into the inhabitants’ daily life, indulge in their heavenly homemade food, and discover traditions that have vanished elsewhere.

-Among the main attractions in Maramures are the Merry Cemetery in Sapanta, the Wooden Churches of Maramures, and the cities of Sighetu Marmatiei and Baia Mare, where numerous museums can be found.
-The region plays host to countless natural protected areas, including the stunning Pietrosul Rodnei Wildlife Reserve, the Creasta Cocosului Geological Reserve and the Chiuzbaia Fossil Reserve, making this place a wonderful destination for trekking, rock climbing, skiing, snowboarding and other outdoor activities.
+Among the main attractions in Maramures are the Merry Cemetery in Sapanta, the Wooden Churches of Maramures, as well as the cities of Sighetu Marmatiei and Baia Mare, where numerous museums can be found.
+The region plays host to countless natural protected areas – such as the stunning Pietrosul Rodnei Wildlife Reserve, the Creasta Cocosului Geological Reserve, and the Chiuzbaia Fossil Reserve – making this place a wonderful destination for trekking, rock climbing, skiing, snowboarding, and other outdoor activities.

 The Painted Monasteries of Bucovina

-Visiting the monasteries can be pretty difficult, as they are tucked away in the countryside, in tiny villages and areas with no public transportation.
-You can either base yourself in Suceava (the largest city in the area) and opt for a guided tour from there, or find a place to sleep in the town of Gura Humorului (which is closer), rent a car and explore the monasteries on your own.
+Visiting the monasteries can be difficult, as they are tucked away in the countryside, in tiny villages and areas without public transportation.
+You can either base yourself in Suceava (the largest city in the area) and opt for a guided tour from there, or find a place to sleep in the town of Gura Humorului (which is closer), rent a car, and explore the monasteries on your own.

 Snuggled between Romania’s Eastern and Southern Carpathians, about 100 km north of Bucharest, Prahova Valley is the country’s most popular destination for mountain lovers.
-Characterized by history, stunning natural landscapes and a rich artisan culture, the magnificent region with close ties to Romania’s royalty features a number of well-appointed ski resorts, where you can enjoy various types of slopes, thrilling hiking and biking trails, as well as a good range of traditional restaurants.
+Characterized by history, stunning natural landscapes, and rich artisan culture, the magnificent region has close ties to Romania’s royalty and hosts a number of well-appointed ski resorts, where you can enjoy various types of slopes, thrilling hiking and biking trails, as well as a good range of traditional restaurants.

-Prahova Valley’s main resorts include Predeal, Azuga, Busteni and Sinaia.
-The latter is strongly related to Romania’s Royal Family, its glamorous past still echoing through places like the railway station – which has been designed exclusively for the Royal Family and their noble guests; the gorgeous Peles Castle – a Neo-Renaissance jewel used as a summer retreat by King Carol I of Romania; and the Sinaia Casino whose lavish interiors were once hosting grandiose parties for the European elite.
+Prahova Valley’s main resorts include Predeal, Azuga, Busteni, and Sinaia.
+The latter is strongly related to Romania’s Royal Family, its glamorous past still echoing through places like the railway station – which has been designed exclusively for the Royal Family and their noble guests; the gorgeous Peles Castle – a Neo-Renaissance jewel used as a summer retreat by King Carol I of Romania; and the storied Sinaia Casino, whose lavish interiors were once hosting grandiose parties for the European elite.

 The Danube Delta

 Accommodation options in the area range from budget to luxury, and the local cuisine is mainly based on fish products.
-The towns of Sulina and Sfantu Gheorghe offer some nice quaint beaches, while the Letea Forest Nature Reserve with its gorgeous wild horses that roam freely through 700-year-old oak trees, makes for a fantastic day out.
+The towns of Sulina and Sfantu Gheorghe offer some nice, quaint beaches, while Letea Forest Nature Reserve, with its gorgeous wild horses that roam freely through 700-year-old oak trees, makes for a fantastic day out.

-In terms of culture and nightlife, Bucharest has a lot going on, boasting fascinating museums, theaters and opera houses, as well as a vibrant bar scene and a pretty spectacular choice of swanky nightclubs.
-It has, of course, all the good, the bad and the ugly of any former European communist capital, but also their yearning for freedom and novelty.
-It’s not particularly the safest city on Earth, but hey, this is a bustling, cosmopolitan and modern metropolis we’re talking here, not a quaint, postcard-perfect village in Switzerland.
+In terms of culture and nightlife, Bucharest has a lot going on, boasting fascinating museums, theaters, and opera houses, as well as a vibrant bar scene and a pretty impressive nightlife.
+It has, of course, all the good, the bad, and the ugly of any former European communist capital, but also a hunger for freedom and novelty.
+It’s not particularly the safest city on Earth, but hey, this is a big, bustling, and modern metropolis we’re talking about here, not a quaint, postcard-perfect village in Switzerland.

-The architecture throughout the city is a striking mix of eras and styles, with grand boulevards, medieval cobbled streets, Art Deco masterpieces and baroque palaces bringing life and color to the dull grey blocks and obscene palace that Ceausescu has cursed us with.
+The architecture throughout the city is a striking mix of eras and styles, with grand boulevards, medieval cobbled streets, Art Deco masterpieces, and Baroque palaces bringing life and color to the dull grey blocks and obscene palace that former dictator Nicolae Ceausescu has cursed Romania with.

-In terms of entertainment, the world-famous Romanian Athenaeum offers wonderful concerts performed by George Enescu Philharmonic Orchestra and other prestigious artists from across the world while the charming Lipscani district in Bucharest Old Town entices visitors with its vibrant mix of art galleries, hip cafes and antique shops that line the narrow cobblestone streets.
+In terms of entertainment, the world-famous Romanian Athenaeum offers wonderful concerts performed by the George Enescu Philharmonic Orchestra and other prestigious artists from across the world, while the charming Lipscani district in Bucharest Old Town entices visitors with its vibrant mix of art galleries, hip cafés, and antique shops that line the narrow cobblestone streets.

 The Black Sea Coast

-Equally lively, but considerably less expensive is Costinesti, whose excellent beach and low-key student vibe still draw an eclectic crowd of rowdy teens and young adults in search of fun in the sun and boogie nights.
+Equally lively but considerably less expensive is Costinesti, whose excellent beach and low-key student vibe draw an eclectic crowd of rowdy teens and young adults in search of fun in the sun and boogie nights.

-Other popular destinations on the Romanian Black Sea Coast include Neptun, Olimp, Navodari, the spa towns of Mangalia and Eforie Nord, and Vama Veche – known for its hippie atmosphere and rustic surroundings.
+Other popular destinations on the Romanian Black Sea Coast include Neptun, Olimp, Navodari, the spa towns of Mangalia and Eforie Nord, as well as Vama Veche – known for its hippie atmosphere and rustic surroundings.